 What can A.C.I do?
-Presently, they maintain 8 different industrial divisions employing around 40 free-world employees and around 600 inmates.
-Their divisions include printing, vinyl bindery, metal fabrication, furniture manufacturing/refurbishing, garment, toilet paper, janitorial supplies, and coffee and tea.
+Presently, they maintain 8 different industrial divisions employing 40 free-world employees and 600 inmates.
+Their divisions include printing, vinyl bindery/signs, metal fabrication, furniture manufacturing/refurbishing, garment, toilet paper, janitorial supplies, and coffee and tea.
 Each program is run independently by the program specific manager and assisting staff.

 Graphic Arts Division became the very first Industry Program, in 1972, at the Cummings Unit.
 They began small by overprinting “punched” data cards in only black ink.
 Graphic Arts moved to its current location at Wrightsville in 1985.
 They are now a full service printer and engraver, producing printing products from conventional offset printing to the current digital market.
 They produce beautiful full color pictures and graphics on everything from business cards, brochures, magazines, booklets, posters, pocket folders and more.
 They also have an engraving department for wall signs, name badges, and custom plaques and trophies.

 A.C.I. administration, working together with Vocational Training, has now brought into the Bus Factory the ability for a worker to obtain Vocational Training hours and receive a valuable certificate that he can take with him upon parole which can then be used to obtain a job prior to release.
-On November 21, 2016 Arkansas Correctional Industries opened their first evidence based reentry program, a 12 week course offered after work hours at the Tucker Unit.
 The Tucker Bus Factory now has over 100 workers and trainees assigned which stands at approximately one tenth the Tucker Unit population.

-The Vinyl Division was established in the early 80s, and supplies inmates with a job skill that can be used upon release.
+The Vinyl Division was established in the early 80s.
 Products made from Vinyl Bindery include binder, conference folders, pocket memo pads, portfolios, mouse pads, bumper stickers, license plates, and street signs.
-There are many departments with Vinyl Bindery, but all work together to ensure the orders are met and adhered to.
+There are many departments within Vinyl Bindery, but all work together to ensure the orders are met and adhered to.
 The departments include; administrative, dark room, heat seal, screen print room, stock room, wash out, tool room, shipping and receiving, and janitorial.
 Vinyl Products generally has a workforce of 20-28 workers.
 These men do remarkable work, and you may be able to spot their work in your neighborhood.
 The hope of Vinyl Bindery is to encourage their inmates to leave a good mark on society.

-In 2012 Toilet Paper Division began at the Hawkins Unit.
+In 2012 Toilet Paper Division began at the Hawkins Unit and has since been moved to Industry Warehouse.
 There are 8-10 inmates working in the toilet paper program.
 They package and distribute coreless toilet paper to all of ADC, jails, and county sheriff’s offices.